4dahalibut/jekyll-now/about.md

 Hello and thank you for reading my blog 😊
 I spend a lot of time thinking about leverage, particularly leverage against climate change.
-Some of my interests are rock climbing, chess, [books](https://www.goodreads.com/user/show/13428134-josh-preuss), salsa dancing, guitar, and meditation.
+Some of my interests are biking around, chess, [books](https://www.goodreads.com/user/show/13428134-josh-preuss), salsa dancing, guitar, and meditation.
 Also, I'm single! 💓